catseye/The-Dossier/article/Some Notes on Drawing.md

 ![Still Life](https://pbs.twimg.com/media/CLCE94jWsAEShl_.jpg)

-You are drawing something "from life" if that thing is right in front of you, even if that thing is dead.
-I gather, then, that "life" probably refers to your own life, in this context.
+You are drawing something "from life" if that thing is right in front of you, even if that thing is dead. [(Footnote 2)](#footnote-2)  I suppose, then, that "life" possibly refers to the drawer's own life in this context.

 Drawn this way, the result will itself usually have more "life" in it.
 Critics use fancy art-words like _brio_ or _élan_ to describe this.
 I cannot begin to explain